Games Technology BSc (Hons)

-This year will take you through fundamental games design processes and the technical foundations of 2D and 3D programming, as well as planning.
+This year will take you through fundamental games design processes and the technical foundations of 2D and 3D programming, understanding games engines, as well as planning and creating games.
 You’ll share theoretical units with students on the Games Arts course.

-This unit introduces you to key digital art and design skills to complement your technical skills with which you’ll develop ideas into assets for computer games.
-You'll learn how to approach problems creatively using a range of sources for inspiration and reference.
-Your outcomes will demonstrate your conceptual approach, a range of design skills and technical understanding.
+You’ll be introduced to the key digital art and design skills needed to complement your technical skills, with which you’ll transform your research and develop ideas into functional assets for games.
+You'll learn how to approach problems creatively using a range of sources for reference and inspiration.

 You'll be introduced to fundamental mathematics for computing before moving on to Procedural and Object-Orientated Programming.
 You'll also demonstrate your technical understanding through this unit by producing simple games.

-Year 2 will build upon your planning, design and prototyping skills.
+Year two will build upon your planning, design, asset creation and prototyping skills.
 You’ll start to specialise in a defined area, and continue to undertake shared units with students on the Games Arts course.

-Through this unit you will further build on your knowledge of digital systems and the programming skills you gained in Year 1.
-Specifically, you will be introduced to C++ gaining understanding of its key concepts and features and demonstrating your understanding in response to briefs.
-Complementing the explicitly technical focus of this unit you are encouraged to be creative – your work may be entrepreneurial or speculative, you might look beyond gaming for entertainment to areas like ‘Serious/ Applied Games’, ‘Games as Social Political Comment’ or ‘Games as Art’.
+Through this unit you will further build on your knowledge of digital systems and programming skills.
+Specifically, you will be introduced to C++, gaining understanding of its key concepts and features and demonstrating your understanding in response to briefs.
+Complementing the explicitly technical focus of this unit you’ll be encouraged to be creative – your work may be entrepreneurial or speculative, you might look beyond gaming for entertainment to areas like ‘Serious/ Applied Games’, ‘Games as Social Political Comment’ or ‘Games as Art’.

 You’ll also work in a group to successfully pitch a game concept, and develop a prototype or ‘vertical slice’.
 Each member of your group will need to specialise in a specific area appropriate to their skills and interests, however all members should be involved in the production.

 Gaming in Contemporary Culture

-This unit explores concepts and issues central to the historical, theoretical and aesthetic dimensions of the gaming practice.
-It critically examines the position of computer games and gamers within culture and society, exploring gaming's relationship to gender, ethnicity, conflict and capital, before turning a critical eye inwards to discuss ludology and its attendant concepts, including immersion, procedural rhetoric and cyber-individualism.
+You’ll critically examine the position of computer games and gamers within culture and society, exploring gaming's relationship to gender, ethnicity, conflict and capital.
+You’ll also discuss ludology and its attendant concepts, including immersion, procedural rhetoric and cyber-individualism.